Apartment Application Process 101

 Getting ready to rent your first apartment?

 Then you’re probably wondering how long the whole process takes.
 Aside from the apartment hunt, the length of this is largely determined by the apartment application process.
 And this could take anywhere from a day to a month(s), depending on the landlord or apartment complex.
-This may even vary between unfurnished and furnished apartments.

 In most cases, the rental application process is relatively straightforward.
 It should take somewhere from 24 to 72 hours.
 But sometimes it’s longer; it’s all based on the property manager’s and landlord’s ability to verify your (and possibly others’) screening information.

 After you’ve decided that you want to live in the apartment, you must apply.
 Typically this is done in one of four ways:

 - Directly through the landlord

 - Online on the apartment complex’ website

 Should you choose to apply online, you could also email the finished version to the leasing office just to be sure that they get eyes on it.

 If it’s a nice apartment, then there may be competition from other people who also like the location, community, budget, etc. There’s a good chance that they too will apply.